Baryon Transport in Color Flux Tubes: Gluon Radiation in the Intermediate Region

-Before considering an entire flux tube, we first consider the color state of $N_q=3B$ quarks at one end of a tube.
-To get an idea how the population of color states might behave in the limit that many gluons are radiated, an ensemble or randomly colored quarks is considered.
-Of particular interest is determining whether having $B>1$ might lead to increasingly high baryon transport.
-Color states are generated by iteratively coupling $N_q$ quarks to $N_q+1$ quarks.
-As illustrated in Fig. \ref{fig:pminusq}, three new multiplets for $N_q+1$ can be created based on the $N_q$ multiplet.
+With that motivation, color states are generated by iteratively coupling $N_q$ quarks to $N_q+1$ quarks.
+As described in Eq. \ref{eq:pfqflist}, three new multiplets for $N_q+1$ can be created based on any $N_q$ multiplet.
 The new multiplet is chosen randomly, but weighted according to the degeneracy of the possible new multiplets.
-A motivation for considering compound flux tubes where one end has $B>1$ comes from $p-A$ collisions or from heavy-ion collisions.
-In that case one might think of the system as having many tubes forced to merge into a single tube.
 The number of color states, $3^{N_q}$, should equal the sum of each produced multiplet multiplied by its degeneracy.
 Some values of $(p,q)$ might appear multiple times.
 Figure \ref{fig:pminusq} shows the resulting average values, $\langle Q^{(2)}\rangle, \langle Q^{(3)}\rangle$ and $\langle p-q\rangle$, as a function of $B$, where the averaging is over all the possible degneracy-weighted multiplets.
 The two quantities $\langle Q^{(2)}\rangle$ and $\langle Q^{(3)}\rangle$ behave perfectly linearly,

-Because the energy per unit length of the tube grows roughly linearly with $Q^{(2)}$, one can see that adding more baryons increases the energy density of the tube as if the baryons were contributing independently.
-The average value of $Q^{(3)}$ also rises linearly, but is is $p-q$, rather than $Q^{(3)}$, that determines the number of baryons likely to pass a given point.
+Because the energy per unit length of the tube grows roughly linearly with $Q^{(2)}$, one can see that adding more baryons increases the energy density of the tube as if the baryons were contributing independently if one averages over all color multiplets.
+The average value of $Q^{(3)}$ also rises linearly, but it is $p-q$, rather than $Q^{(3)}$, that determines the number of baryons likely to pass a given point.
 Given that $\langle p-q\rangle$ quickly saturates with $B$, one would not expect much baryon transport to occur once tubes have merged.
-This suggests that in a heavy-ion environment that most of the transport of baryons from the target or projectile should take place before, or during, the merging of the flux tubes from individual nucleons.
+This suggests that in a heavy-ion environment most of the transport of baryons from the target or projectile should take place before, or during, the merging of the flux tubes from individual nucleons.